ophwug/docs/README.md

 * V12: MF-NSML380/12
 * CT: 1206L350/12SL

-There may also be other fuses like this nearby, not just that circled red one.
-It should have the same markings.
+There may also be other fuses like this nearby, not just that circled green one such as the blue and red ones.
+You can replace those too if you'll like.

 **Diagnosis**: